CircleCI-Archived/orb-starter-kit/README.md

 Once the orb is complete, you will have two new Green workflows in your CircleCI account.
 The first one for the initial setup and the second one will have produced a development version of your orb which contains a sample Command, Executor, and Job.

 You may now simply modify these examples and add your own.
-Any new commit to the repo automatically trigger a development pipeline
+Any new commit to the repo automatically trigger a development pipeline.

 #### What happens when I push a commit?